Dparlar33/XmlAndJsonWithGo/readme.md

-# XML AND JSON WITH GO
+# Xml and Json with go
-## Some practices about xml and converting xml to json.
+### Some practices about xml and converting xml to json.